Andr\'e-Quillen cohomology of algebras over an operad

 \subsection{Applications}

 For some operads, an explicit chain complex computing the cohomology theory for the associated algebras has already been proposed by various authors.

 \begin{itemize} \item When $\Po = \Ass$ is the operad of associative algebras, $A\otimes^{\Po}\Po^{\ash}(A) \cong (\K \oplus A) \otimes B(A)\otimes (\K \oplus A)$ (by \ref{adjunction1}) is the normalized Hochschild complex (see Section $1.1.14$ of \cite{Loday}).
 The André-Quillen cohomology of associative algebras is the Hochschild cohomology (see also Chapter IX, Section $6$ of \cite{CartanEilenberg}). \item When $\Po = \Lie$ is the operad of Lie algebras, $A\otimes^{\Po}\Po^{\ash}(A) \cong U^{e}(A)\otimes \Lambda (A)$ since $\Lie^{\ash}(A) \cong \Lambda (A)$.
 The André-Quillen cohomology of Lie algebras is Chevalley-Eilenberg cohomology (see Chapter XIII of \cite{CartanEilenberg}). \item When $\Po = \Com$ is the operad of commutative algebras, the complex $A\otimes^{\Po}\Po^{\ash}(A) \cong (\K \oplus A)\otimes \Com^{\ash}(A)$, only valid in characteristic $0$, gives the cohomology theory of commutative algebras defined by Quillen in \cite{Quillen}.
 It corresponds to Harrison cohomology defined in \cite{Harrison}.
-We refer to \cite{Loday} for the relationship between the different definitions. \item When $\Po = \Dias$ is the operad of diassociative algebras and with the Koszul resolution, we get the chain complex and the associated cohomology defined by Frabetti in \cite{Frabetti}. \item When $\Po = \Leib$ is the operad of Leibniz algebras and with the Koszul resolution, the André-Quillen cohomology of Leibniz algebras is the cohomology defined by Loday and Pirashvili in \cite{LodayPirashvili}. \item When $\Po = \Poiss$ is the operad of Poisson algebras and with the Koszul resolution, the André-Quillen cohomology of Poisson algebras is the one given by Fresse in \cite{Fresse2}. \item When $\Po = \Prelie$ and with the Koszul resolution, the André-Quillen cohomology of Prelie algebras is the one defined by Dzhumadil'daev in \cite{Dzhumadil}. \item When $\Po = \Zinb$, or equivalently $\Leib^{!}$, and with the Koszul resolution, the André-Quillen cohomology of Zinbiel algebras is the one given in \cite{Balavoine}. \end{itemize}
+We refer to \cite{Loday} for the relationship between the different definitions. \item When $\Po = \Dias$ is the operad of diassociative algebras and with the Koszul resolution, we get the chain complex and the associated cohomology defined by Frabetti in \cite{Frabetti}. \item When $\Po = \Leib$ is the operad of Leibniz algebras and with the Koszul resolution, the André-Quillen cohomology of Leibniz algebras is the cohomology defined by Loday and Pirashvili in \cite{LodayPirashvili}. \item For the operad $\Po = \Poiss$ encoding Poisson algebras, Fresse followed, as in this paper, the ideas of Quillen to make a cohomology of Poisson algebras explicit with the Koszul resolution \cite{Fresse2}. \item When $\Po = \Prelie$ and with the Koszul resolution, the André-Quillen cohomology of pre-Lie algebras is the one defined by Dzhumadil'daev in \cite{Dzhumadil}. \item When $\Po = \Zinb$, or equivalently $\Leib^{!}$, and with the Koszul resolution, the André-Quillen cohomology of Zinbiel algebras is the one given in \cite{Balavoine}. \end{itemize}